apache/shardingsphere/docs/blog/content/material/database.en.md

 - Elastic scaling: You can dynamically expand and shrink data storage nodes anytime, anywhere without affecting existing applications;

-- Multiple data copies: Automatically copy the data to multiple copies across datacenters in a strong and consistent manner to ensure the absolute security of the data;
+- Multiple replica: Automatically copy the data to multiple copies across datacenters in a strong and consistent manner to ensure the absolute security of the data;

 - HTAP: The same set of products is used to mix transactional operations of OLTP and analytical operations of OLAP.

 The implementation solutions of distributed database can be divided into aggressive and stable.
 The aggressive implementation solution refers to the development of a new architecture of NewSQL.
-Such products are in pursuit of higher performance in exchange for the lack of stability and the lack of experience in operation and maintenance; the stable implementation solution refers to the middleware that provides incremental capabilities based on the existing database.
+Such products are focus on higher performance in exchange for the lack of stability and the lack of experience in operation and maintenance; the stable implementation solution refers to the middleware that provides incremental capabilities based on the existing database.
 Such products sacrifice some performance to ensure the stability of the database and reuse of operation and maintenance experience.

 ### 2 Architecture